Eordaia

-Eordaia (Εορδαία) is a municipality in the Kozani regional unit, Western Macedonia, Greece.
-The seat of the municipality is the town Ptolemaida.
-The municipality has an area of 708.807 km^{2}.
-The population was 42,515 in 2021.
+Eordaia (Εορδαία) is a municipality in the Kozani regional unit of Western Macedonia, Greece, located in substantially the same geographical area as the ancient region of the same name.
+It covers an area of 708.807 km^{2} and has a population of 42,515 according to the 2021 census.
+The seat of the municipality is the town of Ptolemaida.

 Municipality

 The municipality Eordaia was formed at the 2011 local government reform by the merger of the following 5 former municipalities, that became municipal units: